claudioandre-br/packages/john-the-ripper/readme.md

 The highlights:
 - fallback for CPU[*] and OMP;
-- regex and prince modes available;
+- prince mode available;
 - OpenCL binary available (GPU driver installation is needed);
-- stable versions available for X86_64, armhf, arm64, ppc64, and s390x;
+- John 1.9.0 Jumbo 1 stable version available for X86_64, armhf, arm64, ppc64el, i386, powerpc, and s390x;
+- a development version is available for X86_64, arm64, ppc64el, and s390x;
 - you can also run it using the alias **john**, e.g. `john -list=build-info`.

 [*] John the Ripper runs using the best SIMD instructions available on the host it's running on.